Grade Level: 5 (3-5)

 Interesting Water Facts

-- The average North American uses 300 liters of water per day.
+- The average American uses more than 300 gallons of water per day.

 - The Exxon Valdez, carrying millions of gallons of crude oil, ran aground in Prince William Sound, AK, in March 1989.
 More than 11 million gallons of oil spilled into the sea.
 It eventually spread across 1,100 miles of coastline and killed as many as 100,000 birds and 1,000 sea otters as well as other shore life.